winton/typectl/README.md

 }
 ```

-Functions may also be async or have undefined input/output (this function is valid):
+Functions may be async or not have inputs/outputs.
+For example, this function is valid:

 ```typescript
 export default async () => {}